 Chisholm Creek Park is one of the largest parks in Wichita.
 Its habitats represent most of the major habitat types in the Great Plains.
 Managed by Wichita Park & Recreation as a Wichita Wild Habitat Area to optimize the diversity and quality of the habitat, it complements the educational mission of the GPNC.

-In its 282 acres are 2 1/2 miles of paved trails which cross native and restored prairies, wetlands, ponds, and woodlands.
+In its 282 acres are 2 1/2 miles of paved trails that cross native and restored prairies, wetlands, ponds, and woodlands.
 All the trails are ADA accessible.